zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/converting-a-quote-to-a-requisition-or-purchase-order.md

 - Review the target submodule before converting
 - Double-check your selection before starting the conversion
-- Make sure you are familiar with [Converting documents in Zudello](../document-management/Converting%20documents%20in%20Zudello.md) before you begin
+- Make sure you are familiar with [converting-documents-in-zudello](../document-management/converting-documents-in-zudello.md) before you begin

 ## Converting a quote